Rais Shaikh

 Rais Kasam Shaikh (born 1 June 1974) is an Indian politician from Mumbai, India.
 He is a 2 term member of Maharashtra Legislative Assembly representing the constituency of Bhiwandi East.
 He has been the Municipal Councilor and also the Group Leader of the Samajwadi Party.
-He contested and won the BMC elections from Govandi in 2012 and Nagpada in 2017.
-Shaikh was also amongst the top 10 corporators in Mumbai as per a survey by Mumbai Mirror.
+He contested in and won the BMC elections from Govandi in 2012 and Nagpada in 2017.
+Shaikh was amongst the top 10 corporators in Mumbai as per a survey by Mumbai Mirror.

 In 2019 Maharashtra Legislative Assembly election Rais Shaikh won the Bhiwandi East seat by 45,133 votes.
-He defeated Rupesh Laxman Mhatre of Shiv Sena and Santosh Shetty of Congress.
+He won against Rupesh Laxman Mhatre of Shiv Sena and Santosh Shetty of Congress.

 In the 2024 Maharashtra Legislative Assembly election, Rais Shaikh was re-elected from the Bhiwandi East constituency, securing 119,687 votes (62.44%) and defeating Shiv Sena candidate Santosh Shetty by a margin of 52,015 votes.
 This marked his second consecutive term as MLA from the constituency.